Amanda America Dickson: Death

-In June 1893, with the kidnapping drama (involving Mamie Toomer, Charles Dickson, and Charles Dickson's co-conspirators) behind them, Nathan and Amanda America purchased two first-class tickets from a sales representative of the Pullman Palace Car Company to transport them from Baltimore, Maryland back to Augusta, Georgia.
-Because of racial discrimination, they were denied their first-class accommodations and direct, unimpeded travel to Augusta.
-The delayed travel to Augusta and the conditions in the Pullman car, most notably the rising temperature, became intolerable for Amanda America.
-As a result, her health quickly deteriorated.
-Dr. F. D. Kendall, who examined her on the morning of June 9, 1893, noted that her heart and lungs appeared to be fine, but that she was obviously very nervous and anxious to return home.
-Dr. Kendall gave her anodyne, a pain-relieving medication.
+In June 1893, following the resolution of the kidnapping incident involving Mamie Toomer, Charles Dickson, and his co-conspirators.
+Nathan and Amanda America purchased first-class tickets from a representative of the Pullman Palace Car Company for their journey from Baltimore, Maryland, back to Augusta, Georgia.
+However, due to racial discrimination, they were denied their first-class accommodations and the opportunity for direct, unimpeded travel to Augusta.
+The delays and conditions of the Pullman car, particularly the rising temperatures, became intolerable for Amanda America, causing her health to rapidly decline.

+On the morning of June 9, 1893, Dr. F. D. Kendall, examined Amanda.
+While he noted that her heart and lungs appeared healthy, she was visibly nervous and eager to return home.
+He administered her anodyne, a medication to relieve pain.
+That afternoon, Nathan and a gravely ill Amanda America finally arrived at their home in Augusta, Georgia between four and five o'clock.

-Nathan and a very ill Amanda America arrived back at their home in Augusta, Georgia between four and five in the afternoon on June 9, 1893.
-She was quickly tended to by Dr. Eugene Foster, in place of their family physician, Thomas D. Coleman, who was out of town.
-She was diagnosed with neurasthenia (general exhaustion of the nervous system), or Beard's disease.
-Symptoms of neurasthenia, as described by nineteenth-century physicians, include "sick headache, noises in the ear, atonic voice, deficient mental control, bad dreams, insomnia, nervous dyspepsia (disturbed digestion), heaviness of the loin and limb, flushing and fidgetiness, palpitations, vague pains and flying neuralgia (pain along a nerve), spinal irritation, uterine irritability, impotence, hopelessness, claustrophobia, and dread of contamination."
-Amanda America Dickson Toomer died on June 11, 1893, with "complications of diseases" being the cause of death listed on her death certificate.
+Dr. Eugene Foster attended to her in the absence of their family physician, Thomas D. Coleman.
+She was diagnosed with neurasthenia, also known as Beard's disease, a condition characterized as a general exhaustion of the nervous system.
+Symptoms of neurasthenia included severe headache, insomnia, digestive disturbances, and nervous exhaustion. " Amanda America Dickson Toomer passed away on June 11, 1893.
+The official cause of death listed on her certificate was "complications of diseases."

-Amanda America Dickson Toomer's funeral took place at the Trinity Colored Methodist Episcopal Church in Augusta, Georgia.
-Amanda America died without a will, which resulted in a legal battle after her death for control of her estate.
-Her mother, Julia Frances Lewis Dickson, and her second husband, Nathan Toomer, both petitioned in court to be designated the temporary administrator of her estate.
-Ultimately, Julia Dickson, Nathan Toomer, and Amanda America's younger son, Charles Dickson, settled the dispute over Amanda America's estate amicably out of court.
+Her funeral was held at the Trinity Colored Methodist Episcopal Church in Augusta, Georgia.
+Amanda died without leaving a will, which led to a legal dispute over her estate.
+Both her mother, Julia Frances Lewis Dickson, and her second husband, Nathan Toomer, petitioned the court to be named temporary administrator.
+Eventually, an agreement was reached outside of court between Julia Dickson, Nathan Toomer, and Amanda's younger son, Charles Dickson.

-Nine months after Dickson's death, Nathan Toomer married Nina Pinchback, the daughter of P. B. S. Pinchback, the Reconstruction Era senator-elect from Louisiana.
-On December 26, 1894, they became parents to Jean Toomer.
-He became known as a Harlem Renaissance writer, noted for his modernist novel Cane (1923).
+Nine months after Amanda's death, Nathan Toomer married Nina Pinchback, the daughter of P. B. S. Pinchback, a notable Reconstruction Era senator-elect from Louisiana.
+On December 26, 1894, Nathan and Nina welcomed a son, Jean Toomer, who would later gain fame as a Harlem Renaissance writer, best known for his modernist novel Cane (1923).